BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

-To get the right reads to the samples the 'sample.tsv' needs to contain certain features. the column name of the column comtaining the sample names needs to be 'sample' the column names of of the columns containg the forward and reverse reads need to be 'fq1' and 'fq2'
+To get the right reads to the samples the 'sample.tsv' needs to contain certain features. the column name of the column comtaining the sample names needs to be 'sample' the column names of of the columns containg the forward and reverse reads need to be 'fq1' and 'fq2' the column containing conditions, genotypes, treatment, etc is free of choise.

 example of a file for an experiment containing piared end reads: